MedNer-Surrey/MedNer-FYP/README.md

-# MedNer-FYP
+# MedNer FYP

+This repository is responsible for holding all of the stages of the Ner development.

-Commands to run locally:
+## How to run

 python -m venv .env